newsworthy39/x509-inetd-superserver/README.md

  -p(ort, default="5001"),

- -d(irectory to look for scripts, to execute when called, default="/etc/ether.d")
+ -d(irectory to look for scripts, to execute when called, multiple directories delimited by ':', optional)

+ -f(iles to execute when called, multiple files delimited by ':', optional)

  -c(ertificate X509 pki-bundle, default="mycrt.pem")

+ -m(ax clients to serve at the same time, default 5)

  -n(o CA validation, default off)

  This software, comes with a client-side X509-implementation, using the above arguments, with a hostname. https://github.com/newsworthy39/X509-inetd-client